KaiShunOleander/ansible-ksw-02/README.md

 Requirements
 ------------

-- This setup requires three Ubuntu servers.
+- This setup requires four Ubuntu servers.
 The name of these servers are listed in the `infrastructure.cnf` file.
 The following setup has been used for this configuration making use of Oracle VirtualBox.
   - os-asset , 2 core, 3 GB Mem, 120 GB disk